Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Methods

 \subsection{Data}

 This study employs a diverse range of post-processed, multi-annotated medical image segmentation datasets, which exhibit significant variations in the ground truth, to train and evaluate the proposed models.
-The utilization of publicly available datasets in this research underscores the clinical significance and the imperative for models to capture the inherent ambiguity present within these images.
+Furthermore, the utilization of publicly available datasets underscores the clinical significance of this research.
 Firstly, we use the LIDC-IDRI~\cite{lidc} dataset, a popular benchmark for aleatoric uncertainty quantification, which contains lung-nodule CT scans.
+Secondly, we use the Pancreas, Pancreatic-lesion CT datasets provided by the QUBIQ~2021~Challenge~\cite{qubiq2021}.
+See Table~\ref{tab:datadetails} for an overview.
+Some datasets of the QUBIQ challenge are omitted due to their tiny sizes, which makes training unstable, evaluation extremely sensitive to a few test samples and inhibit meaningful analysis.

-Secondly, we use the Pancreas and Pancreatic-lesion CT datasets and, finally, the Prostate and Brain-growth MRI datasets provided by the QUBIQ~2021~Challenge\cite{qubiq2021}.
-See Table~\ref{tab:dataset} for more details on these datasets.
-It is assumed that the region of interest is detected and the desired uncertainty is solely regarding its exact delineation.
+In line with related literature, it is assumed that the region of interest is detected and the desired uncertainty is solely regarding its exact delineation.
+This is also common practise in clinical procedures, where initially detection of lesions are considered, only to be then followed by more precise characterization~\cite{schreuder2021artificial,ciompi2017towards,lam2021contemporary,lemense2020development,jazieh2018saudi}.
 Therefore, each image is center-cropped to 128$\times$128-pixel patches.
 Furthermore, a train/validation/test set is exploited where approximately 20\% of the dataset is reserved for testing and three-fold cross-validation is used on the remaining 80\%.
 We carefully split the data according to patient number to avoid data leakage or model bias.